SSWConsulting/SSW.People.Profiles/Kaique-Biancatti/Kaique-Biancatti.md

 quote:  "Until you're ready to look foolish, you'll never have the possibility of being great."
 ---

-Kaique has worked 3 years as a Infrastructure Analyst and Help Desk, building servers and machines, and helping everyone around the office with their tech related problems.
+Kaique has worked for 3 years as an Infrastructure Analyst and Help Desk, building servers and machines, and helping everyone around the office with their tech-related problems.

-Another 2 years working as a Customer Experience Analyst brings the necessary skillset to give SSW clients the best possible service and support.
+Another 2 years working as a Customer Experience Analyst brings the necessary skillset to give SSW clients the best possible customer service and support.

-A lot of experience with Windows and Windows Servers, Active Directory, networking, Zendesk, Office applications and hardware maintenance in general.
+A lot of experience with Windows and Windows Servers, Active Directory, Networking, Zendesk, Office 365 applications, Azure, Skype, Skype for business, PowerShell and hardware maintenance.
 Currently holds a Bachelor`s Degree in Computer Science and is working on his I.T. certifications.